yashashrivastava/FlaconiProjectBDDSelenium/README.md

 ##BDD based Selenium project for Flaconi

-I have used cucumber framework to organize the test cases.
+I have used cucumber framework and MAVEN Project to organize the test cases.

 ###To Run